howlettonline/GitTester/README.md

-This is the git tester project
+# This is the git tester project
-It showcases cats!
+It showcases *cats*!